Hitachi-Aoyagi Station

 Hitachi-Aoyagi Station (常陸青柳駅, Hitachi-Aoyagi-eki) is a passenger railway station in the city of Hitachinaka, Ibaraki, Japan operated by East Japan Railway Company (JR East).

 Lines

 Hitachi-Aoyagi Station is served by the Suigun Line, and is located 1.9 rail kilometers from the official starting point of the line at Mito Station.

 Station layout

 The station consists of a single island platform with a level crossing.
 There is no station building and the station is unattended.

 History

 Hitachi-Aoyagi Station opened on November 16, 1896 as Aoyagi Station (青柳駅) on the Ota Railway.
-The Ota Railway merged with the Mito Railway on October 21, 1901 and was nationalized on December 1, 1927.
-The station was renamed to its present name on that date.
-The station was absorbed into the JR East network upon the privatization of the Japanese National Railways (JNR) on April 1, 1987.
+The railway later merged with the Mito Railway on October 21, 1901.
+The station was renamed to its current name when the Ota Railway was nationalized into the Japanese National Railways (JNR) on December 1, 1927.
+The station became part of the JR East network following the privatization of JNR on April 1, 1987.